apizzimenti/ATEAM/README.md

 ## Example Use

-Below, we provide sample code for simulating a 10-iteration Markov chain
+Below, we provide sample code for simulating a 10-iteration Markov chain determined by the plaquette invaded-cluster algorithm.

 ```python
 from ateam.structures import Lattice